trust-net/dag-lib-go/README.md

 Once application execution completes (either due to application shutdown, or any other reason), call the `stack.DLT.Stop()` method to disconnect from all connected network peers.

 ## Release Notes

+### Iteration 5

+**Assumptions**:

+* All submitters are required to maintain correct latest transaction sequence and transaction ID for submitted transactions by them
+* A submitter's transaction sequence will be a monotonically increasing number for all transactions by that submitter across all different application shards that submitter submits transactions to
+* A new transaction will have reference to previous transaction sequence and ID from the submitter
+* There are 2 types of transactions defined for any application: "outgoing" transactions where some value gets transferred out from assets belonging to a network identity, and "incoming" transactions where some value gets transferred into assets belonging to a network identity.
+Only asset owners can submit "outgoing" transactions against an asset, whereas anyone can submit an "incoming" transaction towards an asset.

+**Implementation**:

+* DLT stack validates a locally submitted transaction for correct sequence number from submitter as following:
+  * if submitted transaction from same submitter, sequence number and shard already exists, then submitted transaction will be rejected as double spend
+  * else (i.e., there is no other transaction from same submitter, using same submitter sequence, for the same shard) then
+    * if parent transaction from same submitter and previous sequence number does not exists, then submitted transaction will be rejected as out of sequence
+    * if parent transaction from same submitter and previous sequence number does not match submitted transaction's parent, then submitted transaction will be rejected as invalid
+    * else submitted transaction will be accepted and broadcasted to network
+* Similarly, a network transaction is validated as following:
+  * if node's submitter history has an existing transaction that has same submitter ID, Submitter Sequence and Shard as the received network transaction, then
+    * if the transaction ID in local submitter history is same as received transaction, then we discard received transaction as duplicate
+    * else (i.e. network transaction ID is different from local transaction) trigger a **double spending resolution**
+  * else (i.e., there is no other transaction from same submitter, using same submitter sequence, for the same shard) then
+  * local submitter history does not have the transaction mentioned in "Previous Submitter Tx" of the received network transaction, then trigger a submitter history sync with the peer node
+  * else (i.e. local history has the reference last submitter transaction) accept the network transaction for processing
+* A **consensus** protocol is defined, to resolve double spending when 2 competing transactions from same submitter and sequence are seen
+  * protocol is able to handle the impact to shard DAG, since transactions cannot be rolled back in sharding DAG
+  * protocol is able to handle when a competing/duplicate network transaction is seen after a submission is accepted from client
+  * protocol is able to handle when two competing network transactions from different peers are seen on a node
+* A **submitter sync** protocol is defined for peer's to update submitter transaction sequences for out of sync network transactions.

 ### Iteration 4
 * nodes can join the network at any time after transaction processing has started
 * app can shutdown/leave the network and join back dynamically (does not need to be running since the beginning)